Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

+which is the Lagrangian form of the classical rate-distortion problem.
+The classical rate-distortion formulation optimizes over stochastic kernels \(P_{\hat X\mid X}\).
+Under standard measurable-space assumptions, such kernels can be represented by randomized mechanisms \(\hat X=f(X,\Theta)\), where \(\Theta\) is internal randomness independent of \(X\).
+Thus the deterministic map formulation above is the deterministic subclass, while the stochastic rate-distortion formulation can be recovered by allowing internal randomness and evaluating the induced output law after averaging over \(\Theta\).

 Here, $I(\hat X;X)=H(X)-H(X\mid \hat X)$ measures preserved information.
 Since $2^{H(X)}$ and $2^{H(X\mid \hat X)}$ are the effective description lengths of $X$ before and after compression, the ratio $2^{I(X;\hat X)}$ is the expected partition cardinality induced by $\hat X$; maximizing it preserves fidelity (Appendix~\ref{a:utility_motivation}).
-The original data set $X$ is considered ``unwanted'' in data compression because it is often too redundant for the task variable $Y$.
+In classic data compression, the original data set $X$ is considered ``unwanted'' in data compression because it is often too redundant for the task variable $Y$.

-Therefore, feature unlearning (or specifically Definition \ref{d:optimal_feature_unlearning}) is a generalization of the classic rate-distortion type of data compression by allowing unwanted information to be particular features $Z$ that might not in $X$.
-Furthermore, marginal unlearning (or specifically Definition \ref{d:optimal_marginal_unlearning}) is a further generalization by allowing the compression objective to utilize subsets of the original data $X$ to construct $(X_{\mathrm{margin}},Z)$ and then compress the constructed information $Z$.

-\paragraph{Admissibility (no artificial information creation).} Requiring $S=f(X,Z)$ or $S = f(X)$ to be measurable with respect to $(X,Z)$ and $X$, respectively, ensures $\sigma(S) \subset\sigma(X,Z)$, i.e., the compressor does not create information ex nihilo (out of nothing) (See more detailed explanation of the importance in Appendix~\ref{a:admissibility}).